yasutakatou/IMS/README.md

 CHANNEL1	C025FKF3QJV	20
 ```

-1. channel label
+1. label for channel.
-2. channnel id for Incidents
+2. channnel id for Incident manage.
-3. Number of message to go back
+3. Number of message to go back reference.

-note) 4. is too big, check more slowly..<br>
+note) 3. is too big, check more slowly..<br>

-note) not only single but can write plural rules by tsv.
+note) not only single define but can write plural rules.

 ### Special Definition

-In the case of -reverse mode, it defines the default incident registration destination when all the rules are not met.
+In the case of -reverse mode, it defines the default incident registration destination when all the rules are not match.

 ```
 DEFAULT	C025FKF3QJV	[Alert]
 ```

 1. "DEFAULT" is static define.
-2. channnel id for Incidents.
+2. channnel id for Incident manage.
-3. post message used this to header. (you use to analyze label.)
+3. message is use this header.

 ## [Label]

-Define which reactions are marked as supported.
+Define which reactions are marked as resolved.

 note) [This page is a good reference for what marks can be used.](https://qiita.com/yamadashy/items/ae673f2bae8f1525b6af)